Complete-Genomics/denovo_OLC/README.md

-Several plausible interventions were tested and rejected: whole-UMI removal, global mismatch relaxation, single-minimizer deduplication, homopolymer compression, and standalone ML ranking.
+Several plausible interventions were tested and rejected: whole-UMI removal, global mismatch relaxation, single-minimizer deduplication, homopolymer compression, standalone ML ranking, and -- at the candidate-selection stage -- six paths that would have let the model act directly on which contig to deliver (see Materials and methods).
 These negative findings are part of the method, not omissions.
 They constrain future development toward evidence-preserving local graph/bridge rescue, better indel-aware validation, and external validation across library types.